Penfolds: Retirement of Mary Penfold

+Gladys Penfold Hyland

+Gladys Penfold Hyland became the chair of the board in 1948 after her husband died.
+Under her leadership the company's reputation for creating fine wines increased as she backed Max Schubert as he developed the Grange wine.
+She led the board until 1962 when the company went public.
+Gladys was a director until 1963.
+The Penfold family retained a controlling interest until 1976.

 Early 20th Century

 In 1903, Penfolds was the largest winery in the Adelaide region, with a production total of 450,000 L of wine.
 Between 1904 and 1912, more vineyards in McLaren Vale and New South Wales were purchased.

 During the 1940s and 1950s, the company changed its focus and commenced the production of table wines to accommodate changing tastes.
-This new direction led to experiments by Penfolds' chief winemaker, Max Schubert, who visited Europe following the end of World War II to learn about sherry production; however, it was the time spent by Schubert in Bordeaux that eventually led to the production of Penfolds' and Australia's most famous wine, "Grange Hermitage", later renamed "Grange".
+This new direction led to experiments by Penfolds' chief winemaker, Max Schubert, who backed by the chair of the board visited Europe following the end of World War II to learn about sherry production; however, it was the time spent by Schubert in Bordeaux that eventually led to the production of Penfolds' and Australia's most famous wine, "Grange Hermitage", later renamed "Grange".
 In the 1960s the company introduced a series of red wines: Bin 389, Bin 707, Bin 28 and Bin 128, that became the highlights of the Penfolds brand.